HemasriMurugakani/Cart/README.md

 ## Future Enhancements

-- Implement the functionality to remove items from the cart.
 - Add functionality to navigate to a checkout screen.
 - Enhance the UI with more detailed styling.
 - Add user authentication and persistent cart storage.